praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/virtualdom1.png)

-Updating virtual DOM in ReactJS is faster because ReactJS uses
+Updating virtual DOM in React JS is faster because React JS uses
 - Efficient diff algorithm
 - Batched update operations
 - Efficient update of sub tree only
 - Uses observable instead of dirty checking to detect change

 ## What is data binding?
-React.js follows unidirectional data flow or one way data binding.
+React JS follows unidirectional data flow or one way data binding.
 Throughout the application the data flows in a single direction which gives you better control over it.

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/databinding.png)